epi155/recfm/recfm-maven-plugin/README.md

 ie setters and getters are adapted to `int` or `long` depending on the length of the field.
 Using 2 also uses `short`, and using 1 also uses `byte`.

+`enforceGetter`
+: indicates whether or not to check the value before returning the value.
+If the record is valid it can be set to false.
+Default value is **`true`**.

+`enforceSetter`
+: indicates whether or not to check the supplied value before setting it in the record.Default value is **`true`**.

 ## <a name="4">4.
 Configuration YAML details</a>

 In general we can have multiple configuration files.